AngelMunoz/Perla/docs/assets/docs/v1/reference/cli.md

 - `packages`: One or more package names to remove (required)

-### Install - `perla install`
+### Restore - `perla restore`

-Installs the project dependencies from the perla.json file.
+Restores the project dependencies from the perla.json file.

-- `-o`, `--offline`: Install packages without network access
+- `-o`, `--offline`: Restore packages without network access
 - `-s`, `--source <provider>`: The source to download packages from (jspm.io, unpkg, jsdelivr)

 ### List - `perla list`